Reflection positivity and invertible topological phases: Reflection structures and stability

-whose colimit is denoted~$MTH$.
+which is the negative of the classifying map of~\eqref{eq:278}; see the construction in~\S\ref{sec:mssthom-spectra}, especially the presentation~\eqref{eq:thomlim} which is equivalent to~\eqref{eq:90}.
 From the geometric description in Remark~\ref{thm:75} the homotopy groups~$\pi _k\Sigma ^nMTH_n$ stabilize once~$n>k$; then $\pi _kMTH$~is the bordism group of $k$-dimensional manifolds with a \emph{stable tangential} $H$-structure.
-We identify~$MTH$ with the Thom spectrum~$MH^{\perp}$ of the perpendicular stable normal structure.
-In many cases $H^\perp=H$; however, for example, $(\Ppm)^{\perp}=\Pmp$.
+We identify~$MTH$ with the Thom spectrum~$MH^{\perp}$ of the perpendicular\footnote{ The classifying space~$BH^{\perp}$ is the pullback